AllayMC/BedrockData/README.md

 Entity type (and few data) extracted from BDS.

+## 8. block_property_types.json

+All the vanilla block property type extracted from BDS.
+Including the value type, serialization name etc...

 ### Want to generate these files by yourself?

 You can use this tool [DataExtractor](https://github.com/AllayMC/DataExtractor)